PRO-LIFE SCHOLARSHIPS

 What if I cannot make the summer training?

-Summer training is required for new scholars who have never volunteered with ADA and strongly recommended for new scholars who have volunteered on an ADA Dialogue Team in the past.
+Summer training is required for new scholars.
 ADA will pay for all the expenses of summer training, including flights, lodging and food.
 If an applicant cannot attend summer training, they are not eligible for the scholarship.
 Some conflicts, like a summertime job, will allow students to attend training when it’s explained that the training is a requirement of a college scholarship.

 Will there be an extension on the scholarship deadline?